 Exercises such as sink squats – trying to focus on the left side of my body – as well as shoulder and arm stretches, which are being done daily by the now expertly trained stroke therapist wife, are now a part of our daily life and will continue to be for the foreseeable future.
 From my Sports Therapy & Rehab degree days, it’s okay being given a programme to work through by yourself but I am extremely fortunate to be receiving amazing daily care from the early discharge physios at NDDH who are coming out to our home and working through intense rehab on different areas of my body – not just my left side.
 It’s like having a group of dedicated personal trainers visiting which helps to keep my motivation levels high.
-The main goal of these physio sessions is to allow me to become more independent with activities of daily life such as walking but more importantly at this stage, getting down onto the floor safely to be able to play with Henry and, in the not to distant future, change a newborn’s nappy.
+The main goal of these physio sessions is to allow me to become more independent with activities of daily life such as walking but more importantly at this stage, getting down onto the floor safely to be able to play with Henry and, in the not too distant future, change a new-born’s nappy.
 It is not only the getting down safely that is difficult but the getting back up!

 As I said before, the rehab not only focuses on my left side weakness but also areas of my body that had been neglected through years of sport.
 One being my terrible posture – it has taken a stroke for me to finally attempt to sort out my rounded shoulders with the help of K tape!
 Ultimately I would love to get back to playing competitive sport again – whether that be football, golf or something completely new.
 However it feels like too far away at the moment to even contemplate running, so leaping high and winning flick ons again is something I try not to think about just yet.
 This is hard because sport has always been a staple of my life and this was the cause of my first big ‘wobble’ at home with Beth.
 The fear that I may not be able to do the things I once could is what hit me hardest because you take these things for granted when you are competing in the moment.
 To counteract this, I feel as though I am treating the stroke as just another injury to add to the extensive list I have already endured and one day I will come back stronger than I was before.